blendogames/blendovideotools/readme.md

 # Blendo Video Tools

 ## About
-This is a very basic gui for FFMPEG.
+This is a very basic gui for FFMPEG:

 ![](screenshot1.png)

 ![](screenshot2.png)

 ![](screenshot3.png)

 Functionality includes: